D3-branes wrapped on a spindle: Uplift to IIB string theory

-Here $F_5$ is the self-dual five-form, $g_s$ is the string coupling constant, and $L>0$ is an arbitrary length scale, that is fixed by flux quantization. $KE_4$ is an arbitrary positively curved K\"ahler-Einstein four-manifold with K\"ahler form $J$, with metric normalized so that the Ricci form is $\mathcal{R}=6J$, and $\sigma$ is a local one-form with $d\sigma = 2J$.
+Here $F_5$ is the self-dual five-form, $g_s$ is the string coupling constant, and $L>0$ is a length scale that is fixed by flux quantization. $KE_4$ is an arbitrary positively curved K\"ahler-Einstein four-manifold with K\"ahler form $J$, normalized so that the Ricci form is $\mathcal{R}=6J$, and $\sigma$ is a local one-form with $d\sigma = 2J$.